bnb-chain/greenfield-cmd/README.md

 2. The operator account should have enough balance before sending request to greenfield

-3. The cmd tool has ability to intelligently select the correct SP
+3. The cmd tool has ability to intelligently select the correct SP.
+The User only need to set the object name and bucket name and the command is able to choose the right SP.

 4. The "gnfd://" is a fixed prefix which representing the greenfield resources

-5. gnfd-cmd need run with --keystore if the keystore is not the default file path
+5. The command need run with --keystore if the keystore is not the default file path(key.json).
+The content of the keystore file is the encrypted private key information.

 ### Examples

 #### Generate Keystore

+Assuming that the current private key hex string  is written in clear text in the file key.txt and the password is stored in the file password.txt, the following command can be used to generate a keystore file called key.json:
 ```
 // generate keystore key.json
 gnfd-cmd gen-key --privKeyFile key.txt --password password.txt  key.json
 ```

+After the keystore file is generated, other commands need to be run with the addition of "--keystore keystore-path".
+The default keystore file is "key.json".

 #### Account Operations
 ```